Xenosb/learn.rb/chapters/02-ruby_on_rails/readme.md

 <meta name="viewport" content="width=device-width, initial-scale=1">
 ```

-Bodi is where your content is.
+Body is where your content is.
 So inside of the `<body>` tags add navigation
 menu by pasting this snippet.
 This adds navigation bar to our web with
 *hamburger menu* for mobile devices and a single item in the navigation - link
 to home.